iblancasa/multicluster-observability-addon/demo/demoScript.md

 In this demo, we will leverage MCOA to collect and send:
 - Metrics to the hub cluster using Prometheus Agent;
 - Logs to cloudwatch and to an instance of Loki running on the hub cluster using the `ClusterLogForwarder`;
-- Traces to an instance of OTEL Collector running on the hub cluster using the `OpenTelemetryCollector`;
+- Traces to an instance of OTEL Collector running on the hub cluster using the `OpenTelemetryCollector`.
+It will forward the traces to a Tempo instance;

 **Disclaimer**: for this demo we have already pre-provisioned both the hub and spoke clusters, we have already connected the two and we have already deployed some configuration for the stores.
 However, all the steps we just mentioned are also described in the README that exists on the demo fodler on the project repo.